 This demanding herb can grow as long as you provide the best nutrition and care, especially in pruning and replanting into the substrate.
 You should apply extra care when doing these processes because this species of plant is delicate to handle.

-The Whorly Rotala varies in colors and structure depending upon illumination and growing circumstances, and are characterized as submersed plants than pure aquatic.
+The Whorly Rotala varies in colors and structure depending upon illumination and growing circumstances, and popularly known as submersed plants than pure aquatic.

 Notably, its emersed state on terrestrial habitats possesses thicker and rounded leaves.
 In contrast, the submersed form has a narrow and lanceolate leaf shape.

-Habitats can be seasonally rotated from emersed to submersed, or vice versa.
-In doing so, you will experience unique distinctive results.
+We can seasonally rotate its habitats from emersed to submersed, or vice versa.
+In doing so, you will experience unique, distinctive results.